WhisperVoidXAI/Nyxo/README.md

-# 📓 Smart Notes AI
+# 📓 Nyxo

-Smart Notes AI is an **AI-powered note-taking Flutter application** designed to help you **write, organize, and chat with your notes using a built-in AI assistant**.
+Nyxo is an **AI-powered note-taking Flutter application** designed to help you **write, organize, and chat with your notes using a built-in AI assistant**.
 This app enables users to capture ideas, summarize content, and interact intelligently with their notes using modern LLM techniques.
 It also allows them to set their tasks and prioritize them according to importance.